Pipeable

 pipe Failure("Danger"), amap { |object| "#{object}!" } # Failure "Danger!"

 Allows you to message an object as a different result.
-The first argument is the method but additional positional and/or keyword arguments can be passed along if the method accepts them.
+The first argument is always the method to message but additional positional and/or keyword arguments can be passed along if the method accepts them.

 Accepts and answers a success.
 Example: